Did you know that waste from agriculture can be recycled?

 - grape posts

 - outdoor furniture.

-Campaspe farmers can drop appropriate agricultural drums at the drumMUSTER cage at the Mt Scobie Transfer Station, Rochester and Echuca Resource Recovery Centres during open hours.
+Campaspe farmers can drop appropriate agricultural drums at the drumMUSTER cages located at the Mt Scobie Transfer Station, Rochester and Echuca Resource Recovery Centres during open hours.

 Before dropping them off, all drums must be: